About the Sport

 Contact Us

-The British Hound Sports Society
+The British Hound Sports Association

 It has strict rules and codes of conduct that have been specially written to promote standards of best practice both in the kennels and in the field and to prove the accountability of their members.

-All members of the British Hound Sports Society have to agree to abide by the Association's instructions.
+All members of the British Hound Sports Association have to agree to abide by the Association's instructions.
 The BHSA undertakes a rolling programme of kennel visits which are carried out by respected and appointed individuals, to ensure that all the rules are adhered to and standards are maintained.
 There are considerable sanctions available to the BHSA, which include disqualification of any member hunt or individual.

 Contact Us